All Episodes

 Instead, offer a series of specific steps, each one of which can be defended on its own, each one of which moves us in a direction that you believe in.

-And I just I don't see how anybody can believe that they can take three hundred and three million lives plus, a nationwide system that's the most complex use of knowledge we have, and the largest single sector of the economy, and by the way, an area of the economy so big it is equal to the Chinese economy.
+And I don't see how anybody can believe that they can take 303 million lives plus a nationwide system that's the most complex use of knowledge we have and the largest single sector of the economy.

-I mean the health economy in the U.S. is about the same size as the entire Chinese economy.
+I mean, the health economy in the U.S. is about the same size as the entire Chinese economy.

 And then second, her bill carries us back to what we know doesn't work.

-Uh two quick examples.
+Two quick examples.

-The New York Times reports that Medicaid in New York State has four billion, four hundred million dollars a year of fraud.
+The New York Times reports that Medicaid in New York State has $4,400,000,000 a year of fraud.

 It's pure fraud.